-Danni labeled the box and set it right outside the unit and turned her attention to the larger box that made up the bottom of the stack.
-So far most of these units had been uneventful, but she had hoped some bounty was lurking within the over 200 units.
+Dani labeled the box and set it right outside the unit.
+She turned her attention to the larger box that made up the bottom of the stack.
+So far most of these units had been uneventful but she had hoped some bounty was lurking within the over 200 units.
 So far 20 of them had been a bit of a bust.

 “Bob, we aren’t gonna be hurting for nails to build up the wall in the office…”

 He stepped over and stared into the box and whistled.